-- English three units

-- Biology one unit
+- Biology one year

-- Chemistry with a lab one unit
+- Chemistry with a lab one year

-- Math two units (one of which must be Algebra)
+- Math Algebra one year

 All courses should be completed with a grade of "C" or better; a grade of "B" or better is preferred.
 Courses marked with must have been completed within the past seven years with grade of "C" or better; a grade of "B" or better is preferred.